kafous02/DiceRoller/README.md

-# Test
+# DiceRoller
-This is a test
+A java dice roller with a GUI (in progress)